outfrenk/pymaginverse/README.md

 - Korte, M., Donadini, F., & Constable, C. G. (2009).
 [Geomagnetic field for 0–3 ka: 2.
 A new series of time‐varying global models.](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2008GC002297) Geochemistry, Geophysics, Geosystems, 10(6).
 [10.1029/2008GC002297](https://doi.org/10.1029/2008GC002297)

 ## Library
-The library consists of two main modules:
+The library consists of three main modules:
 - `geomagnetic_field_inversions/data_prep.py`: contains methods for correctly preparing data for the `FieldInversion`-class.
 This method stores all required parameters per station into one class, which can then be imported directly into `FieldInversion`.
 The class requires the location of the station, together with either x, y, z, h-component magnetic data or declination, inclination, or intensity data per timestep.
 - `geomagnetic_field_inversions/field_inversion.py`: contains the `FieldInversion`-class that performs the actual inversion of geomagnetic field data.
 It requires, besides the time vector over which the inversion will take place, instances of `StationData` as minimum input.
+- `geomagnetic_field_inversions/plot_tools.py`: contains basic plot tools for visualising data produced by the `FieldInversion`-class.

-An additional module to plot results from the inversions is provided in `geomagnetic_field_inversions/plot_tools.py`.
-It allows easy plotting of:
+The `plot_tools.py` method allows easy plotting of:
 - residuals
+- Gauss coefficients through time
+- spatial and temporal damping norms through time
-- powerspectra
+- powerspectra and secular variation
 - residual vs model norm plots (for choosing damping parameters)
 - forward geomagnetic field maps of the world
+- forward modeled data at specific locations

 ## Installation
 You can install the library by cloning the repository and then `pip`-installing: